cis198-2016f/homework/hw02/README.md

 Your submission should run on `nightly-2016-09-06`.
 Your code should not emit any warnings (or errors).
 `cargo test` should run all of your tests successfully.
-Make sure you have written tests which cover every one of your functions.
+Make sure you have written tests for each of your functions.